With Link to Windows, you can easily access your Galaxy S21's recent photos, texts, notifications and calls from your PC.

 Fast, high-capacity storage — both cloud and local

 Chromebooks are designed to take full advantage of Google Drive and cloud storage, but today’s best models offer plenty of space for storing content locally too.
 The myth that Chromebooks don’t work when you’re offline should have been busted some years ago.
-Google has refined the offline experience for G Suite and even many Chrome web apps.
+Google has refined the offline experience for Google Workspace and even many Chrome web apps.

 That said, the cloud-native experience is what will deliver a scalable environment to keep workers going strong as they continue to work from home.
 To maximize that cloud-based storage, look for Chromebooks outfitted with fast NVMe SSDs, which offer significantly faster read and write speeds than conventional SATA type SSD or hard drives.
 That will ensure workers get lightning-fast file transfers and apps that launch in an instant.
 Also look for a UFS combo slot that will let your employees insert either a micro SD card or the latest UFS card to get even more storage capacity.